Tour Length

 Kenya Private Safari Tours

 If you want to see lots of wildlife in an incredible setting, you should go to Kenya, the pioneering country of the classic safari.
-Kenya’s established tourist industry and network of well-run parks and reserves is suitable for first-time and repeat visitors alike.
+Kenya has an established tourist industry and its network of well-run parks and reserves is suitable for first-time and repeat visitors alike.
 Private safaris are the most popular.
 Experiencing all that Kenya has to offer with people close to you makes for a very special holiday.
 You’ll have more flexibility when booking a private safari than when joining a group tour; use the filters on the SafariBookings website to narrow down your choices.

 -